ShaneCurcuru/theapacheway.com/_mottos/on-list.md

 Discussions and plan proposals often happen at events, in chats (Slack, IRC, IM, etc.) or other synchronous places.
-But all final **decisions** about executing on the plan, checking in the new code, or launching the website must be made by the community asyncrhonously on the mailing list.
+But all final **decisions** about executing on the plan, checking in the new code, or launching the website must be made by the community asynchronously on the mailing list.

 ## What does "on the mailing list" mean?